lightning/bolts/05-onchain.md

 for HTLC redemption, but on-chain HTLCs should be such an unusual case that speed cannot be considered critical.

-# Appendix A: Expected weights
+# Appendix A: Expected Weights

 ## Expected Weight of the `to_local` Penalty Transaction Witness